Why does my pet need a pre-operative consultation for surgery & dental procedures?

-- Note: If any abnormalities are noted (for example lung crackles or wheezes, heart murmurs, etc) this allows us time to discuss recommendations and/or precautions to make sure your pet stays safe.
+- Note: If any abnormalities are noted (e.g. lung crackles or wheezes, heart murmurs, etc.) this allows us time to discuss recommendations and precautions to make sure your pet stays safe.
 Should it be a more serious matter, your veterinarian may recommend postponing the procedure or performing other diagnostics at that time.

-- Last, we will collect a blood sample that will allow us to ensure your pet’s organs are functioning properly (see below for more information).
+3. Lastly, we will collect a blood sample that will allow us to ensure your pet’s organs are functioning properly (see below for more information).

 Why is bloodwork important prior to placing my pet under anesthesia?

-Your comfort level with your pet's surgery and their safety are of our utmost importance.
+Your comfort level with your pet's surgery and their safety is of utmost importance to us.
 Please feel free to reach out if you have any other questions or concerns.

-Thank you for trusting us with your pet’s health, and for being the BEST pet parent to your furry baby!
+Thank you for trusting us with your pet’s health, and for being the BEST pet parent to your fur baby!